 Select an Indoor Confinement Area

-Make Lots of Potty Trips
+1. Make Lots of Potty Trips

-Critical to housebreaking your Jack Russell is the proximity of your puppy’s crate to your own bed or bedroom.
+Critical to housebreaking your Jack Russell is the proximity of your puppy’s crate to your bed or bedroom.
 You’ll need to hear your puppy crying when it’s time for him to go potty.
 Expect to be aroused from your sleep at least a couple of times during the night.

-Use Training Pads
+2. Use Training Pads

-Spotting Patterns During Housebreaking
+3. Spotting Patterns During Housebreaking

 There are certain times of the day when a puppy needs to relieve himself.
 Your puppy will need to go potty when:

-1) He first wakes up
+- He first wakes up

-2) After rough housing or intense playing
+- After roughhousing or intense playing

-3) Waking up from a nap
+- Waking up from a nap

-4) Drinking a lot of water
+- Drinking a lot of water

 Housebreaking a puppy also requires that you be alert to the signals he gives when needing to go potty.
-Always go to him if you suddenly hear him whimpering or whining, and if he is walking in circles and sniffing the ground take him outside, or place him on his pad quickly and calmly.
+Always go to him if you suddenly hear him whimpering or whining, and if he is walking in circles and sniffing the ground, take him outside, or place him on his pad quickly and calmly.

 Catching Him in the Act

-During your housebreaking efforts catching your puppy in the actual act of peeing on your floor is a good training opportunity to help you get the message across.
+During your housebreaking efforts catching your puppy in the act of peeing on your floor is a good training opportunity to help you get the message across.
 When you do, firmly say, “No!”
 Your puppy will be startled and stop in the middle of his peeing.
 Then, quickly pick him up and take him outside or to his training pad.

-If you don’t want to buy a pad several sheets of newspaper will soak everything up.
+If you don’t want to buy a pad, several sheets of newspaper will soak everything up.
 Your puppy will still have some peeing to do, as you’ve stopped him right in the middle.
-That’s okay, he will continue, but don’t talk to him or distract him till he does.
+That’s okay.
+He will continue, but don’t talk to him or distract him till he does.
 Just stay quietly nearby to make sure he finishes, then praise and give him a treat.

-Never Punish Him
+– Never Punish Him

-Remember dogs have a very keen sense of smell.
+Remember, dogs have a very keen sense of smell.
 They have millions more olfactory receptors in their noses than humans do.
-Leave even the slightest hint of urine behind and your puppy will probably return to the same spot the next time he needs to relieve himself.
+Leave even the slightest hint of urine behind, and your puppy will probably return to the same spot the next time he needs to relieve himself.

-Patience, Praise and Consistency
+– Patience, Praise and Consistency

-Training a Jack Russell
+Jack Russell Puppy Training – Training a Jack Russell

 Training a Jack Russell can be a bit of a challenge.
 Why?
-Because Jack Russell’s are notorious for being stubborn, highly energetic, super intelligent dogs.
-They are loveable, yet rambunctious and strong willed.
+Because Jack Russells are notorious for being stubborn, highly energetic, super-intelligent dogs.
+They are loveable yet rambunctious and strong-willed.

 The following tips will help to ensure your Jack Russell training gets off to a good start, however first things first.
 When training a Jack Russell Terrier, you must immediately set boundaries.
-Jack Russell Terriers are very head strong and assertive – even as puppies.
+Jack Russell Terriers are very headstrong and assertive – even as puppies.

 Jack Russell Terriers are like overactive children.
-They can become over stimulated at times.
+They can become overstimulated at times.
 My dog, Jack, goes on sensory overload when guests come over.
 He’s so excited to see my guests and jumps all over them.
-He’s so hyper, he doesn’t listen to me.
+He’s so hyper.
+He doesn’t listen to me.
 This is unacceptable.
 So what do I do?
 I give him a time out in his crate.